onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 Your wallet having a visual distinction from the application, but still a seamless and connected experience is our goal here.

-Whether your authentication process happens using a webpage with the `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
-The same messages are sent in both methods, however the transport mechanism changes.
-For `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, the transport is `window.postMessage()`, with the `HTTP/POST` method, the tranport is HTTP post messages.
+Whether your authentication process happens using a webpage with the `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, via an enabled extension using the `EXT/RPC` method, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
+The same messages are sent in all methods, however the transport mechanism changes.
+For `IFRAME/RPC`, `POP/RPC`, `TAB/RPC` or `EXT/RPC` methods, the transport is `window.postMessage()`, with the `HTTP/POST` method, the tranport is HTTP post messages.

 As always, you must never trust anything you receive from an application.
 Always do your due-dilligence and be alert as you are the users first line of defense against potentially malicious applications.